iai-group/UserSimCRS/docs/source/configuration.rst

 Agenda-based simulation configuration
 """""""""""""""""""""""""""""""""""""

 To build an agenda-based user simulator, you need to provide an **interaction model**.
 It is a YAML file containing the users' and agent's intent space, as well as the set of expected agent intents for each user intent, is required for the interaction model.
 The CIR6 interaction model shipped with library offers a baseline starting point, which may be further tailored according to the behavior and capabilities of the CRS.
 The path to the interaction model file should be specified in the configuration file under the `intents` parameter.
+You also need to configure the natural language understanding (NLU) and natural language generation (NLG) components to be used in the simulation, under the `nlu` and `nlg` sections, respectively.

 A default configuration to experiment with the IAI MovieBot, as the conversational agent, and agenda-based user simulator with supervised NLU and NLG is provided in `config/default/config_default.yaml`.